udai-arneja/HLP-Project_Group2/docs/ModuleFunc/README.md

 >## Symbol functions

-- rect (xPos: 'a) (yPos: 'b) (width: 'c) (height: 'd) (colour: string) (props: 'e)
-  - makes a rectangle using the arguments provided to assign the dimensions and fill colour.
+- rect (xPos: 'a) (yPos: 'b) (width: 'c) (height: 'd) (colour: string) (props: 'e) - makes a rectangle using the arguments provided to assign the dimensions and fill colour.

-- circle (xPos: 'a) (yPos: 'b) (rad: 'c)
-  - makes a circle using the arguments provided to assign the dimensions
+- circle (xPos: 'a) (yPos: 'b) (rad: 'c) - makes a circle using the arguments provided to assign the dimensions

-- text (xPos: 'a) (yPos: 'b) (textAnchor: 'c) (domBaseline: 'd) (fontSize: 'e) (displayText: StringFormat<string>)
-  - makes a text element using the arguments provided to assign the dimensions.
+- text (xPos: 'a) (yPos: 'b) (textAnchor: 'c) (domBaseline: 'd) (fontSize: 'e) (displayText: StringFormat<string>) - makes a text element using the arguments provided to assign the dimensions.

-- line (x1Pos: 'a) (y1Pos: 'b) (x2Pos: 'c) (y2Pos: 'd) (width: 'c)
-  - makes a line using the arguments provided to assign the dimensions.
+- line (x1Pos: 'a) (y1Pos: 'b) (x2Pos: 'c) (y2Pos: 'd) (width: 'c) - makes a line using the arguments provided to assign the dimensions.

-- createPortList (comp:Symbol) (portType:CommonTypes.PortType) (portNumber:int) (width:int) (numPorts)
-  - This function creates each of the ports for a symbol, it is mapped over the list of inputs and outputs using the InputPortsList and OutputPortsList functions.
+- createPortList (comp:Symbol) (portType:CommonTypes.PortType) (portNumber:int) (width:int) (numPorts): CommonTypes.Port - This function creates each of the ports for a symbol, it is mapped over the list of inputs and outputs using the InputPortsList and OutputPortsList functions.
+The individual port positions are set based on the component, port type and port number.

-- createNewSymbol (inputs: int list) (outputs: int list) (comp:CommonTypes.ComponentType)
-  - creates a new variable/record of the type Symbol.
+- createNewSymbol (inputs: int list) (outputs: int list) (comp:CommonTypes.ComponentType) - creates a new variable/record of the type Symbol.
+Certain factors (width, input/output ports) are set based on the component type.

-- createCustomSymbol (comp:CommonTypes.CustomComponentType)
-  - this function is called to create the symbol for a custom component, the height of this symbol is set by the number of inputs/outputs.
+- createCustomSymbol (comp:CommonTypes.CustomComponentType) - this function is called to create the symbol for a custom component, the height of this symbol is set by the number of inputs/outputs.

-- createNewBoundingBox (inputs: int list) (outputs: int list) (sym: Symbol)
-  - creates a bounding box with dimesions similar to that of the symbol passed in as an argument.
+- createNewBoundingBox (inputs: int list) (outputs: int list) (sym: Symbol) - creates a bounding box around the symbol using two diagonally opposite vertices.
+The bounding box is fitted to the symbol.

-- portmove (portId:string) (inputYes:PortVisibility) (model:list<Symbol>)
-  - this function takes in a portId, whether it's an input or output port and the model, it then updates the port positions.
+- portmove (portId:string) (inputYes:PortVisibility) (model:list<Symbol>) - this function takes in a portId, whether it's an input or output port and the model, it then updates the port positions. <- unsure

+- update (msg: Msg) (model: Model) - takes in a Msg and the Model, then returns an updated model with the changes that the Msg stated.

 >## BusWire functions